 S.M.
 Love focuses on the political philosophy of Kant and Marx.

 Greg Moore, with a joint appointment in History and Philosophy, is an intellectual historian with a focus on German philosophy since the Enlightenment (especially Herder, Fichte, Schopenhauer, and Nietzsche) and the impact of scientific thought on German philosophy.

-In the history of Ancient Greek Philosophy, Tim O'Keefe works on Epicurus, ancient ethics, and debates on freedom and determinism, and teaches courses on Aristotle, the Stoics, and philosophy of religion.
+In Ancient Greek Philosophy, Tim O'Keefe works primarily on Epicurus, ancient ethics, and ancient debates on freedom and determinism, and teaches courses on those topics plus Plato, Aristotle, and the philosophy of religion.

 Jessica Berry works on Sextus Empiricus and other skeptics in the Hellenistic era and teaches on the pre-Platonic philosophers.